2008 Florida Atlantic Owls football team: Preseason

-The Florida Atlantic Owls entered the 2008 NCAA Division I FBS football season defending their conference championship and just one year removed from their first-ever bowl appearance and victory.
-The record-setting 2007 team ended the season 8-5 (6-1 SBC).
-Quarterback Rusty Smith, a junior, returned with much hype and national recognition.
+The Florida Atlantic Owls entered the 2008 season defending as defending Sun Belt c-champions.
+Rusty Smith, a junior, returned at quarterback.
 The 2008 team also returned an overwhelming majority of starters from the conference champion team, as it only lost four seniors (DB Kris Bartels, OL Jarrid Smith, LB Cergile Sincere, DL Josh Pinnick).

-In the Preseason Sun Belt Coaches' Poll, the Owls were a clear favorite to repeat as champions.
-FAU received 62 total points and 6 first-place votes.
+In the preseason Sun Belt coaches poll, the Owls were a clear favorite to repeat as champions.
+Florida Atlantic received 62 total points and 6 first-place votes.